Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

    </ul>
    {% endraw %}

-Strengths of KNN are that it is very simple and intuitive, requires no assumptions, can handle a continuous or binary response, has relative variable significance, and can be optimized easily by choosing different values of k.
+Strengths of KNN are that it is very simple and intuitive, requires no assumptions, can handle a continuous or binary response, has relative variable significance, and can be optimized easily by choosing different values of *k*.
 Weaknesses are that it does not regularize or do any variable selection, does not have a smooth fit, and has no standard coefficient definitions nor individual variable significance.